An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: External rays to periodic components of the Julia set

 The map $G:=P^p: U\to V$ is a polynomial-like map of degree $m\ge 2$, such that $E$ is the (connected) filled-in Julia set $K_G=\{z: G^n(z)\in U, n=0,1,2,...\}$ of $G$.
 The map $g$ defined above is called in \cite{dh85b} the \emph{external map} of $G$.
 By \cite{dh85b}, $G: U\to V$ is \emph{hybrid equivalent} to a polynomial $f$ of degree $m$, i. e. there is a quasiconformal homeomorphism $h$ defined on $V$, which is conformal a.e. on $E$, such that $f\circ h=h\circ G$ in $U$.
 The map $h$ is called the \emph{straightening map}.
 The filled-in Julia set $K_f=h(E)$ of $f$ is connected.
 Hence, the B\"{o}ttcher coordinate $B$ of $f$ is well defined in the basin of attraction of infinity $\mathbb{C}\setminus K_f$ of $f$.
 We have there that $B(f(z))=(B(z))^m$.

 Since $K_f$ is connected, external rays of $f$ are smooth.
 For an external ray $R^f_\tau$ of $f$ of argument $\tau$, its $h^{-1}$-image $l_\tau:=h^{-1}(R^f_\tau)$ in $V$ is called the {\it polynomial-like ray (to $E$)} of argument $\tau$.
 Fix the straightening map $h$; then the polynomial-like rays are well-defined.
-For a curve $L$, one end of which runs to $\infty$ and the other end compactifies in a compactum, the set $\pr(L)$ is a singleton or a continuum.
-Clearly, $\pr(l_\tau)=h^{-1}(\pr(R^f_\tau))$.
+As $h: V\to h(V)$ is a homeomorphism, $\pr(l_\tau)=h^{-1}(\pr(R^f_\tau))$.
 Below we refer to different planes and objects in them by the names of maps acting in them.
 Thus, $E$-related rays lie in the $g$-plane, external rays of $P$ and polynomial-like rays are in the $P$-plane, etc.

 The main results of the present section are Theorems~\ref{Theorem 1'} and \ref{Theorem 1} below.
 They complete Proposition~\ref{Proposition 1} and Theorem~\ref{Theorem LP2}.

 \begin{thm} Any point $w\in S^1$ is the landing point of precisely one $E$-related ray, except for when one and only one of the following holds: